Cruise Ship Culinary Jobs

 Making the decision to work as a Cook on a cruise ship

-The decision to work as a Cook in the Galley on a cruise ship has be to be taken based on the understanding that the work will be hard, the hours will be long, and the standards will be very high.
+The decision to work as a Chef in the Galley on a cruise ship must be taken based on the understanding that the work will be hard, the hours will be long, and the standards will be very high.
 The work environment will be very intimidating at first, but there will be many rewards that come with the job as well.
 One of these rewards is the fact that the cruise line industry offers fantastic career opportunities.
-The Cooks who apply themselves and show dedication and commitment to their work, can expect promotions to higher levels within the cruise line kitchen staff organization structure.
+The Chefs who apply themselves and show dedication and commitment to their work, can expect promotions to higher levels within the cruise line kitchen staff organization structure.

-Which candidates are we recruiting for the cruise ship Galley jobs?
+Which candidates are we recruiting for the cruise ship culinary jobs?

-Of course, the profiles the cruise lines look for will depend on the cruise ship galley job you are applying for.
+The profiles the cruise lines look for will depend on the cruise ship Galley job you are applying for.
 The cruise lines usually like to see candidates with kitchen job experience with relatively large structures such as hotels, resorts, other cruise lines.

 The hiring cruise lines also look for candidates with experience with international cuisine.
 Someone who has only cooked local cuisine in his/her country will be facing a steeper learning curve working on board a cruise ship.
 One of the questions asked during interviews with the cruise lines has to do with the “mother sauces”.
 If a job candidate understands the difference between a béchamel and a hollandaise, then it is likely that s/he will be able to prepare sauces derived from these two classical mother sauces.
 Therefore, a good knowledge of the classical culinary recipes is always important for all culinary jobs’ candidates.
 Experience with French cuisine is also a plus.